Frequently Asked Questions

 What does a Full Mastitis Culture include?

 Full Mastitis Culture includes identification of all aerobic bacterial growth.
 Common organisms identified include: Staph sp., Staph. aureus, E. coli, Klebiella sp., Serratia sp., Streps to the species level, Bacillus sp., yeast, and Prototheca sp..
-Full Mastitis culture does not include antibiotic sensitivity testing unless specifically requested.
-Susceptibility testing is an additional charge and the fee depends on the number of milk samples submitted for testing.
+Full Mastitis culture does not include antibiotic sensitivity testing.
 Mycoplasma testing is an additional charge and requires a specific request on the submission form.

 Do I need to send different patrons in different boxes?